-From Meshes to Splats: How Spatial AI is Redefining 3D Scene Representation
+From Meshes to Splats: The New Language of Spatial AI

 Spatial intelligence is older than language.